Invocation#

 This option is like the

-option, but applies only to header files (except for Darwin targets, where it applies to both header files and libraries).
-See the--sysroot
+--sysrootoption, but applies only to header files (except for Darwin targets, where it applies to both header files and libraries).
+See the--sysrootoption for more information.

 - -imultilib dir#